coldbox-modules/cbsecurity/readme.md

 ## Usage

-Using the default configuration, this module will register the `Security` interceptor automatically for you according to the settings (`cbsecurity.interceptor.Security`).
+Using the default configuration, this module will register the `Security` interceptor automatically for you according to the settings shown above and using the interceptor => (`cbsecurity.interceptor.Security`).

 > **Info** You can deactivate this and load as a manual interceptor via the `autoLoadFirewall` setting.

 The interceptor will intercept all calls to your application via the `preProcess()` interception point.
-Each request will then be validated against any registered security rules and then validated against any handler/action security annotations (if active).
+Each request will then be validated against any registered security rules and then validated against any handler/action security annotations (if active) via a Security Validator.
+Also, if the request is made to a module, each module has the capability to have it's own separate validator apart from the global one.

 > **Info** You can deactive annotation driven security via the `handlerAnnotationSecurity` setting.